UsamaBinKashif/QR-Code-Component/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+I have learned HTML5,CSS3 and Flex-box through this challenge.
+I love to explore and learn latest technologies and I think Frontend-Mentor is a great site to learn all the interesting stuff.

 ## Author